-Chapters shall schedule regular meetings on such dates, times and places as decided by them, as required by law, and in conformity with WoodmenLife's chapter calendar guidelines.
-Failure to hold meetings as required under this provision for a period of one year may result in the following: suspension of the chapter charter, consolidation with another chapter, forfeiture of dues remittance, or transfer of members to another chapter(s) by the President & CEO of WoodmenLife.
+Chapters shall schedule regular meetings on such dates, times and places as decided by them, as required by law, and in conformity with WoodmenLife’s chapter calendar guidelines.
+Failure to hold meetings as required under this provision for a period of one year may result in the following: suspension of the chapter charter, consolidation with another chapter, forfeiture of funds remittance, or transfer of members to another chapter(s) by the President & CEO of WoodmenLife.

 Sec.
 5. Special Meetings.

 Special meetings of chapters may be called by the Chapter President or, in his/her absence, by the Vice President, at any time, and shall be called when requested in writing to do so by at least three members.
 The call of any such special meeting must state the object of the meeting and be mailed by the Secretary to each member’s last-known address at least ten days prior to the date of such meeting.
 No other business than that stated in the notice shall be considered at the special meeting.

 Five members at a regular or special chapter meeting shall constitute a quorum.
 A fewer number may adjourn to another date.

 Sec.
 1. Chapter Funds and Property.